What is brain surgery?

 - Nerve damage.

 Brain surgery requires careful planning.
-First, your healthcare provider does a physical examination and blood tests.
+Your healthcare provider will perform a physical examination and blood tests.
 They want to make sure you’re healthy enough for anesthesia and surgery.

-Your surgeon or other healthcare providers will also give you information about:
+Before your surgery, your surgeon will give you information about:

-- Making adjustments to your health before surgery: If you smoke, you should stop several weeks before surgery.
+- Making adjustments to your health before surgery: If you smoke tobacco products, you should stop several weeks before surgery.
 Smoking increases the risk of surgical complications and can make it harder for you to heal.

 - Stopping or starting certain medications before surgery: Some people take steroids before brain surgery to reduce the risk of swelling.
-Anti-epileptic drugs reduce the risk of seizures.
+Antibiotics reduce your risk of infection after surgery.
+Antiepileptic drugs reduce the risk of seizures.
 If you take blood-thinning medication you may need to stop this a few days or a week before surgery.

-- What to expect after surgery: Depending on the type of procedure you have, there may or may not be a lengthy recovery period.
-And, you may need neurological rehabilitation.
+- What to expect during and after surgery: Your surgeon will give you information about the procedure, answer any questions you may have and explain the possible side effects.
+Depending on the type of procedure you have, there may or may not be a lengthy recovery period.
+And you may need neurological rehabilitation.

 What happens during brain surgery?

-During an awake craniotomy, you receive anesthetic on your head, so you don’t feel pain from the incision.
-You also receive sedation to put you into a light sleep.
-But your surgeon and anesthesiologist wake you up during the surgery and ask you to perform tasks.
+During certain surgeries, you need to be awake.
+This is the case for some tumors, epilepsy, deep brain stimulation or neurological conditions.
+When you’re awake, you’ll receive anesthetic on your head, so you don’t feel pain from the incision.
+You’ll also receive sedation to put you into a light sleep.
+Your surgeon and anesthesiologist will wake you up during the surgery and ask you to perform tasks.
 You may need to speak, move a body part, look at objects or remember information.
-Prior to surgery, they may monitor your brain function using a functional MRI.
-Providers call this interoperative brain mapping.
 This process helps your surgeon avoid important areas of the brain during surgery.

-Brain surgery can take anywhere from two to nine hours or more, depending on the complexity of your surgery.
+Brain surgery can take anywhere from two to six hours or more, depending on the complexity of your surgery.

 What happens after brain surgery?

-After your surgery, you’ll stay in the hospital for observation.
+After brain surgery, you’ll stay in the hospital for observation.
 For less invasive procedures like endovascular surgery, you might only need to stay for one to two days.
 But after an open craniotomy, you might need to stay in the hospital for up to 10 days.
+You may be in intensive care after open brain surgery overnight so your care team can monitor your vitals before you move to another area of the hospital to rest.

 Risks / Benefits